Latency Coding for Efficient and Low-Latency Deep Spiking Neural Networks: Experiments

 In this section, we benchmark our proposed latency coding method on several image classification datasets, covering both static images and neuromorphic data, and compare our results with previous TTFS coding methods.

-We employ three network architectures: VGG-11, VGG-16 \cite{simonyan2014very}, and SEW-ResNet-18 \cite{fang2021deep}.
+We employ four network architectures: VGG-11, VGG-16 \cite{simonyan2014very}, SEW-ResNet-18 \cite{fang2021deep}, and SEW-ResNet-34.
 For training efficiency, we remove the two fully connected layers in VGG-11 and VGG-16.
-In all experiments, we use the AdamW optimizer \cite{loshchilov2017decoupled} with an initial learning rate of 0.001 and a cosine decay schedule reducing to 0.
-We train our models for 200 epochs, and $\tau$ is set to 2.
-All experiments are conducted on a single NVIDIA RTX 4090 GPU.
+For all datasets except ImageNet, we use the AdamW optimizer \cite{loshchilov2017decoupled} with an initial learning rate of 0.001 and a cosine decay schedule reducing to 0, training for 200 epochs on a single NVIDIA RTX 4090 GPU.
+For ImageNet, we use the SGD optimizer with an initial learning rate of 0.1, and train for 120 epochs on a single NVIDIA A100 GPU.
+In all experiments, $\mu$ is set to 2.
 The comprehensive comparison results are summarized in Table \ref{table_main}.